ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 If all ordered product quantities have been received, the **Finish** button will be painted in green.

-**Tap** on it once to generate your receipt store document.
+**Tap** on it once to create your receipt store document.

-This will take you to a separate space with direct access to the document template for this operation.
+This will take you to a separate space with direct link to the transaction for this operation.

 ![Receive](pictures/inv_con_receive_greendoc.png)